J-DubApps/Blog/content/posts/2021/Leaders-eat-last.md

 ***Leaders Eat Last*** by Simon Sinek focuses on creating an environment where trust and cooperation are nurtured for the well-being of the organization and its people.
 It was a fantastic book given to me by a colleauge who recently moved on to bigger and better things.
 While I greatly miss working with LeAnn and our talks about leadership and personal-development, she left me a great roadmap. <br />

-## Here’s a summary of the key leadership principles outlined in the book:
+### Here’s my summary of the key leadership principles I got from this:

 1. **The Circle of Safety**
 Leaders must create a safe environment where team members feel protected, fostering trust and collaboration.
 This environment encourages individuals to take risks and innovate without fear of retribution or failure.<br />